tomieiro/README/README.md

 # Hello there :wave: !
 My name is Matheus Tomieiro, or simply Tomieiro :technologist:.

 I'm a Computer Science student at the university of Sao Paulo.
-I'm particularly have great interest in C/C++, Lua, Java and Assembly :information_source:.
+I'm particularly have great interest in C, C++, Lua, Java and Assembly :information_source:.

 Here some stats about my projects on GitHub: